merll/docker-map/docs/guide/containers/maps.rst

 Volumes
 ^^^^^^^
 Typically Docker images rely on finding shared files (e.g. working data, log paths) in a specific directory.
-The :attr:`~dockermap.map.container.ContainerMap.volumes` of a container map assigns aliases to those paths.
+The :attr:`~dockermap.map.container.ContainerMap.volumes` of a container map assigns aliases to those elements.
 It is more or less just a simple dictionary of alias names and paths.

 Host